Athol Guy: Personal life

+Guy is a Christian, and partnered with fellow seeker, Keith Potger, to write a gospel song for their live concerts, "You're My Spirit".

+Guy had a step-sister, Annie Viergever.
+Viergever was the daughter of Jack Ransom, who went on to marry Guy's mother, making her his step-sister.
+She died along with her husband, Jaap Viergever, 64, and their 3 dogs in a housefire.
+At the time of her death, Guy stated she was in declining health.

+As last known, Guy was reported to live in Mt.
+Macedon, near his now deceased sister's house.

 Politics

 Guy was elected to the Victorian Legislative Assembly in a by-election on 11 December 1971 for Gisborne as a member of the Liberal Party.
 He served as a member of the assembly until resigning due to ill health on 5 March 1979.
+One of its youngest members, he won three terms with an increasing majority before he returned to the commercial world as a corporate consultant.
 His achievements included the government's purchase and development of Werribee Park.

-Business career
+Business

 Guy opted to return to the business world and rejoined the Clemenger group as general manager of Clemenger Harvie from 1979 to 1989.
 During the 1990s, Guy joined St George Bank's marketing team as business development consultant, and then AMP's financial planning group, Hillross.
 With the assistance of the St George foundation, Guy was instrumental in the Murdoch Institute introducing a genetic educational course into Victorian schools.

 Alongside these roles, he accommodated the many hundreds of reunion concerts with the Seekers from 1993 to about 2015, effectively curtailing any further political ambitions.
 In recent years, Guy has been involved in a joint venture with Hanging Rock Winery, launching "Athol's Paddock" in the Macedon Ranges.
 The first vintage from Athol's Paddock was 1997 and since that time has regularly produced award-winning shiraz.